MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-accesscheck.md

 }
 ```

-## Performing Access Checks in the Protection SDK with C++
+### Performing Access Checks in the Protection SDK with C++

-This code snip assumes that a FileHandler has been created and points to a valid file.
+This code snip assumes that a ProtectionHandler has been created for consumption.

 ```cpp
 // Validate that the file referred to by the FileHandler is protected.